mattantonelli/ffxiv-collect/README.md

   client_secret: abc123
 ```

-#### Extract the images & music samples
+#### Extract the images
-Extract images & music samples from the game data by following the instructions in the [data repository](https://github.com/mattantonelli/xiv-data).
+Extract images from the game data by following the instructions in the [data repository](https://github.com/mattantonelli/xiv-data).

 #### Load the database
 ```